Arab Americans: Politics

-In a 2007 Zogby poll, 62% of Arab Americans vote Democratic, while only 25% vote Republican.
+In a 2007 Zogby poll, 62% of Arab Americans voted Democratic, while only 25% voted Republican.
 The percentage of Arabs voting Democratic increased sharply during the Iraq War.
 However, a number of prominent Arab American politicians are Republicans, including former Oregon Governor Victor Atiyeh, former New Hampshire Senator John E. Sununu, and California Congressman Darrell Issa, who was the driving force behind the state's 2003 recall election that removed Democratic Governor Gray Davis from office.
 The first woman Supreme Court Chief Justice in Florida, Rosemary Barkett, who is of Syrian descent, is known for her dedication to progressive values.

 Arab Americans gave George W. Bush a majority of their votes in 2000.
 However, they backed John Kerry in 2004 and Barack Obama in both 2008 and 2012.
 They also backed Hillary Clinton in 2016 and Joe Biden in 2020.

-According to a 2000 Zogby poll, 52% of Arab Americans are anti-abortion, 74% support the death penalty, 76% are in favor of stricter gun control, and 86% want to see an independent Palestinian state.
+According to a 2000 Zogby poll, 52% of Arab Americans were anti-abortion, 74% support the death penalty, 76% were in favor of stricter gun control, and 86% wanted to see an independent Palestinian state.

-In a study, Arab Americans living in Detroit were found to have values more similar to that of the Arab world than those of the general population living in Detroit, on average, being more closely aligned to the strong traditional values and survival values.
+In a study, first-generation Arab Americans living in Detroit were found to have values more similar to that of the Arab world than those of the general population living in Detroit, on average, being more closely aligned to the strong traditional values and survival values.
 This was less the case when participants were secular or belonged to second and subsequent generations.

+An 30 October 2023 poll by the Arab American Institute found that support for Biden among Arab Americans dropped from 59% in 2020 to 17%.
+The drop in support has been attributed to the administration's handling of the 2023 Israel-Gaza War and Gaza genocide.